Yubraj-Tamang/Pandas/README.md

 # Pandas
-Here are the pandas project
+Here are the pandas projects